Knowing how to get rid of pimples as soon as they flare-up is a prime beauty concern for most people, regardless of age or skin type.

 An excellent daily serum, containing antibacterial active Zinc PCA, gentle, hydrating ingredients like glycerin (opens in new tab) plus calming reishi mushrooms and vegetable collagen.

 Brittany Leitner is an award winning journalist and poet whose work has been published in Palette Poetry, Bustle, Shape, Byrdie, and more.
-In 2019 her reporting received a Digital Health Award and poems from her book "23 Emotions" have won the Sequestrum new writer award and third place at the 2018 Palette Poetry contest.
+In 2019 her reporting received a Digital Health Award and poems from her book "23 Emotions" have won the Sequestrum new writer award.
 She has over eight years of experience working in print and digital media, and previously held senior editorial positions at Elite Daily and The Dr. Oz Show.
 She now specializes in health, beauty, and travel journalism.
-Brittany is originally from San Antonio, Texas and studied magazine journalism at Syracuse University.
-She currently lives in Brooklyn, New York.
+She studied magazine journalism at Syracuse University and currently lives in Brooklyn, New York.